Chakisaurus: Palaeoenvironment

-Chakisaurus is known from the Late Cretaceous Huincul Formation of Río Negro Province, Argentina.
+Chakisaurus is known from the Early Cretaceous Huincul Formation of Río Negro Province, Argentina.
 Many saurischian dinosaurs, including rebbachisaurids (Cathartesaura, Limaysaurus, and Sidersaura), titanosaurs (Argentinosaurus, Bustingorrytitan, Chucarosaurus, and Choconsaurus), carcharodontosaurids (Mapusaurus, Meraxes, and Taurovenator), a megaraptoran (Aoniraptor), abelisaurids (Skorpiovenator, Tralkasaurus, and Ilokelesia), an elaphrosaurine (Huinculsaurus), a paravian (Overoraptor), and the unusual avetheropod Gualicho have also been named from the formation.
 Remains of an unnamed unenlagiid have also been reported.
 The non-dinosaurian fauna includes fossil fish, sphenodonts, indeterminate squamates, chelid turtles, and eusuchian crocodilians.